mmheredia/Mission-To-Mars-Scraping/README.md

 2. The second website scraped was: https://spaceimages-mars.com/.
 This website was scraped for the current featured image.

 3. The third website scraped was: https://galaxyfacts-mars.com/ .
-This website was scraped for the table containing facts about the planet, including diameter, mass, et.
+This website was scraped for the table containing facts about the planet, including diameter, mass, etc.

 4. The fourth and last website scraped was: https://marshemispheres.com/ .
 This website was scraped for the high resolution images for each of Mars' hemispheres.